Biblical Formation Institute presents: The New Testament – The Letters and Revelation

 Share the Word!

-The Catholic Information Center’s Biblical Training Institute is designed to help you:
+The Catholic Information Center’s Biblical Formation Institute is designed to help you:

 - Develop a deep understanding and love for sacred scripture

 - Grow as a Bible study leader in your parish

 - Earn a Biblical Formation Certificate and/or Catechist Certification Credits

 - Become a joyful bearer of the Good News, sharing the Word with the world

 Conference 1: Paul & His Letters (1)

 Saturday, April 24, 2021